status-im/specs/status-whisper-usage-spec.md

 Whisper's Proof Of Work algorithm is used to deter denial of service and various spam/flood attacks against the Whisper network.
 The sender of a message must perform some work which in this case means processing time.
 Because Status' main client is a mobile client, this easily leads to battery draining and poor performance of the app itself.
 Hence, all clients MUST use the following Whisper node settings:
 * proof-of-work requirement not larger than `0.002`
 * time-to-live not lower than `10` (in seconds)

+## Rate limiting

+In order to provide a very basic Denial-of-Service attack protection, there SHOULD be a rate limiting applied to leaf Whisper nodes, i.e. nodes not being controler within a cluster.

+Currently, the rate limiting is applied on peer IDs and IPs from which the packets come from.
+It is still in progress to decide on specific numbers.
+The Whisper nodes within a cluster SHOULD be whitelisted to avoid dropping connection when broadcasting messages between each other.
+When a limit is hit, the packet or the connection MUST be dropped (TBD).

+The rate limiting SHOULD be also applied on a topic level in order to prevent a peer to spam a particular channel.
+The specific limit per peer per topic is to be decided.

 <!-- TODO: provide an instruction how to start a Whisper node with proper configuration using geth.-->